GBerrow/MS1/README.md

 ### Tools and Platforms

-- **Git**: Version control is managed with Git, allowing for efficient tracking of changes and collaboration.
+- **Git**: Version control is managed using Git, enabling efficient tracking of changes, branching, and collaborative development.
-- **GitHub**: The project is hosted on GitHub, providing a platform for version control and collaborative development.
+- **GitHub**: The project is hosted on GitHub, offering version control, collaboration features, and easy access to the codebase for potential employers or collaborators.
-- **Gitpod**: The development environment used for coding, featuring extensions and tools that streamline the development process.
+- **Gitpod**:  A cloud-based development environment used for coding, integrated with GitHub.
+It offers a seamless setup and includes essential extensions that streamline the development workflow.
-- **Google Fonts**: Custom fonts from Google Fonts are used to improve the site's typography and overall aesthetic appeal.
+- **Google Fonts**: Custom fonts from Google Fonts, such as "Poppins," are used to enhance the site's typography, contributing to a clean, modern, and professional aesthetic.
+- **Imageonline**: A web tool used to merge images, helping create polished presentations of visuals, such as combining wireframes or screenshots for a professional look.
+- **Dead Link Checker**:  An online tool that verifies that all links within the project are functional, ensuring a smooth user experience with no broken or dead links.
+- **Developer Tools**: Used to inspect elements, debug JavaScript, and test responsiveness, ensuring that the site functions correctly across different browsers and devices.
+- **This Person Does Not Exist**: A tool that generates realistic AI-based human faces.

 ---